cgoulart35/GBot/README.md

 - .prefix   - Set the prefix for all GBot commands used in this server. (admin only)
 - .role     - Set the role for a specific GBot feature in this server. (admin only)
 - .toggle   - Turn on/off all functionality for a GBot feature in this server. (admin only)
+### GCoin
+- .send     - Send GCoin to another user in this server.
+- .history  - Show your transaction history, or another user's transaction history in this server. (admin optional)
+- .wallet   - Show your wallet, or another user's wallet in this server.
+- .wallets  - Show wallets of all users in this server.
+### GTrade
+- .craft    - Craft items to show off and trade.
+- .rename   - Rename an item in your inventory.
+- .destroy  - Destroy an item in your inventory.
+- .items    - List all items in your inventory, or another user's inventory in this server.
+- .item     - Show off an item in your inventory.
+- .market   - Show all market items for sale and personal trade requests in the discord server.
+- .buy      - Buy another user's item for sale in the discord server.
+- .sell     - Sell an item to another user in this discord server.
 ### Music
 - .pause    - Pauses the current sound being played.
 - .play     - Play videos/music downloaded from YouTube.